 Guacamole, a chunky Mexican dip made with mashed avocados, is a must-have in any burrito or on any plate of nachos.
 It’s also delicious on its own or spread thickly on toast for a super flavourful version of avocado toast.
-Although guacamole was invented by the Aztecs hundreds of years ago, the recipe featured here was shown to me by my mom.

 I have childhood memories of shopping with my family at the local Superstore.
 One day we saw these alligator-lookin’ things hanging out in the produce section.
 My parents and I were very intrigued by this new fruit/vegetable so we bought a few to try.
 This was back in the dark ages before anyone ever dreamed of avocado toast* and I had eaten Mexican food maybe twice in my entire life.
 We were clueless, so we just sliced open the avocados and ate them straight up, no seasonings, no nothing…

 We were hooked and life was never the same!

 I like to think we were early adopters of avocado here in Canada.
 My mom and I are especially big fans.
 But through all these years, we’ve mostly stuck to our original eating method of simply scooping the flesh right out of the skins and eating them plain.